-Asus VivoWatch 5 Aero has an unusual heart rate sensor
+Asus VivoWatch 5 Aero features an unusual heart rate sensor on its face

-(Pocket-lint) - Asus has announced its VivoWatch 5 Aero fitness tracker, in China at least, and it looks a little different from your typical smartwatch.
+Asus has announced its VivoWatch 5 Aero fitness tracker, in China at least, and it looks a little different from your typical smartwatch.

 Rather than placing a heart rate sensor on the base of the watch, facing the wearer's wrist, the VivoWatch 5 Aero has a circular scanner right on its face.